tourhunter-com/help-tourhunter-com/_articles-en/how_to_add_a_transfer_resource.md

 ## **Step 8**

-Click on the dropdown field in the resource card which have been created and choose a resource option you needed.
+Click on the dropdown field in the resource card which have been created and choose a resource option.

 ![How_to_add_a_transfer_resource7](/assets/images/how_to_add_a_transfer_resource7.png)